IBM/ibm-block-csi-driver/Documentation/csi_rn_supported_storage.md

 **Note:**

 -   Newer microcode versions may also be compatible.
 When a newer microcode version becomes available, contact IBM Support to inquire whether the new microcode version is compatible with the current version of the CSI driver.
--   TheIBM Spectrum Virtualize Family and IBM SAN Volume Controller storage systems run the IBM Spectrum Virtualize software.
+-   The IBM Spectrum Virtualize Family and IBM SAN Volume Controller storage systems run the IBM Spectrum Virtualize software.
 In addition, IBM Spectrum Virtualize package is available as a deployable solution that can be run on any compatible hardware.